 - smoke nuisance complaints

-Some food premises are now ‘audited’ rather than inspected after joining up with the Voluntary Implementation Programme.
-Officers also respond to complaints about the operation of the above activities.
+Some food premises are now audited rather than inspected after joining up with our Voluntary Implementation Programme.
+Read more about premises registration and licences.

 Learn more about rubbish and recycling.